Technologically-Enhanced Naturally-Occurring Radioactive Material

 WDEA commissioned a research effort to determine the best options for disposal in the state.
 The study produced a heat map to show likely locations of future drilling activity, which are the areas where TENORM is expected to be produced in the coming years.
 The study is intended to allow the state to be responsible for handling most or all of the waste it generates, to prevent the industry’s vulnerability to the chance that another state may one day refuse to accept TENORM from North Dakota.
 Around 90 percent of the TENORM is now going to Montana, about eight percent to Idaho, and smaller amounts to Colorado and Oregon.

 The WDEA study led to establishment of a working group to develop recommendations for siting, permitting and monitoring of TENORM disposal operations.
-The group is made up of legislators, county representatives, industry experts and regulators from DEQ and the Department of Mineral Resources.
+The group was made up of legislators, county representatives, industry experts and regulators from DEQ and the Department of Mineral Resources.

 Click here for the DEQ’s database of information related to TENORM.

-Issue Updates6/18/21 - TENORM Disposal Projects Stalled: Next Steps to Occur at June 29 Meeting
+6/18/21 - TENORM Disposal Projects Stalled: Next Steps to Occur at June 29 Meeting

 6/18/21 - TENORM Slurry Well in Operation: Facility Has Injected 9,000 Barrels